LaurentRDC/dissertation/content/scattering.md

 ```{.matplotlib #fig:scattering-polonium-example file="figures/scattering/polonium.py" caption="Calculated scattering potential and associated scattering amplitude for $\alpha$-polonium. **a)** Electrostatic potential $V(\vec{x})$ in the $z=0$ plane.
 The two in-plane lattice vectors $\vec{a}_1$ and $\vec{a}_2$ are shown; lattice vector $\vec{a}_3$ points out of the page. **b)** Scattering amplitude $f(\vec{q})$ associated with the electrostatic potential shown in a).
 The periodic nature of the potential in real-space creates a structure in reciprocal space called the *reciprocal lattice*."}
 ```

-@eq:scattering-potential-crystal has historically been called the *static structure factor*, named thus in contrast with the *dynamic structure factor* discussed in @sec:diffuse-scattering.
+@eq:scattering-potential-crystal has historically been called the *static structure factor*, named thus because the atomic positions are assumed to be fixed.
+This stands in contrast to the *dynamic structure factor* discussed below in @sec:diffuse-scattering.
 A visual representation of the scattering potential of a crystal is helpful.
 Consider the example of $\alpha$-polonium ($\alpha$-Pu), one of the simplest crystal structures[@Curie1898], which crystals consists in a Pu atom at the every vertex of a cube with side-length of \SI{3.63}{\angstrom}.
 The calculated electrostatic potential of this arrangement along the unit cell base is shown in @fig:scattering-polonium-example a).
 The lattice vectors $\vec{a}_1$ and $\vec{a}_2$ are indicated, with $\vec{a}_3$ being aligned out of the page.
 The periodic nature of this scattering potential is demonstrated by calculating the resulting scattering amplitude $f_e(\vec{q})$ from @eq:scattering-amplitude-q, which is shown in @fig:scattering-polonium-example b).
 The periodicity in spatial-frequency-space, also called *reciprocal space*, is evident, and forms a *reciprocal lattice*, formally defined in the next section.

 From @eq:scattering-intensity and @eq:scattering-amplitude-q, the measured diffracted intensity is:
 \begin{align}